 Top ranking religiously selective faith schools have been found to be some of the most socio-economically segregatory schools in the country, exposing their dependency on social sorting for their academic performance.

 The Government’s latest league tables on GCSE performance, released today, show that religiously selective secondary schools comprise 47 of the 100 best performing non-grammar schools.
 This is when religiously selective schools comprise only 16% of state funded secondary schools.
 However, findings from the Fair Admissions Campaign show that the 47 schools admit 44% fewer pupils entitled to free school meals than would be expected if they instead admitted their nearest local children.
 For the top 10 ranked religiously selective schools the figure is 56% fewer.

-This compares to religiously selective secondary schools in general admitting 17% fewer.
-Secondary faith schools that do not religiously select admit 4% more pupils entitled to free school meals than would be expected.
+This compares to religiously selective secondary schools in general admitting 26% fewer.
+Secondary faith schools that do not religiously select admit just 1% fewer pupils entitled to free school meals than would be expected.
 Entitlement to free school meals is a key government indicator of deprivation.